Scandal-UK/FluentValidationLister/ReadMe.md

 You still need to implement this in your front-end validation - this just provides a nice way to access the validator information for any endpoint, exposing and formatting the metadata provided by the FluentValidation library.

-I have provided a working TypeScript demonstration using jQuery, but it is very basic and will require some extension for your own use!
+In the Web API sample project I have provided a working TypeScript demonstration using jQuery, it is very basic and will require some extension for your own use, but it should be sufficient for demonstration of intention.

 ## Installation